 2. BENUE STATE UNIVERSITY TEACHING HOSPITAL CUT OFF HER BREAST ONLY TO DISCOVER SHE DIDN’T HAVE CANCER

 Twelve days after Portraits of Blood, FIJ told the story of a victim of Nigeria’s deficient health care system.
 Sarah Yugh had undergone eight chemotherapy sessions, 25 radiotherapy sessions and a left breast mastectomy before realising she had no breast cancer.
 But it was not the amputation, which would not have happened if the Benue State Teaching Hospital had not embarked on a four-month industrial strike, that bothered Yugh.
-Until December 2019, two years after his mastectomy, she still believed she had cancer.
+Until December 2019, two years after her mastectomy, she still believed she had cancer.
 The doctors at Benue State University Teaching Hospital kept her misdiagnosis a secret, and by the time she found out, she had already been weighed down by chemotherapy, radiotherapy and drugs.

 She recalled how weak her bones were and how inconsistent her periods had become.
 She could not walk or travel great distances and often had headaches to manage.
 Speaking to FIJ, she had trouble remembering things as her memory was failing.